ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-Meeseeks-Box-DIY-Guide.md

 <iframe id="vs_iframe" src="https://www.viewstl.com/?embedded&url=http://www.diale.org/stl/3knot.scad.stl" style="border:0;margin:0;width:100%;height:100%;"></iframe>
 You can download the file <a href="/img/meeseeks/lid.stl">here</a>

-These two files were originally obtained from the <a href="https://www.thingiverse.com/thing:476252">thingiverse</a> but adapted and scaled by me.
+These two 3D models were originally obtained from the <a href="https://www.thingiverse.com/thing:476252">thingiverse</a> but adapted and scaled by me.

 I ordered the 3D prints via makerhub and was suprised it was finished in one day.
 When I went to get the printed versions I was a bit concerned that they might no turn out as hoped.